Pocket/Pocket-ObjC-SDK/README.md

 Setup
 =====

-0. Get an API key from http://getpocket.com/api/
+1. Get an API key from http://getpocket.com/api/
-1. Add the contents of the SDK folder to your app.
+2. Add the contents of the SDK folder to your app.
 If you already include SFHFKeychainUtils, you should not include the copy bundled with the SDK.
+3. Add the Security framework to your application's linker phase
-2. In your app delegate's application:didFinishLaunchingWithOptions: method, add this line: `[[PocketAPI sharedAPI] setAPIKey:@"Put Your API Key Here"];`
+4. In your app delegate's application:didFinishLaunchingWithOptions: method, add this line: `[[PocketAPI sharedAPI] setAPIKey:@"Put Your API Key Here"];`
-3. Replace the `"Put Your API Key Here"` bit with the API key you got in step 0.
+5. Replace the `"Put Your API Key Here"` bit with the API key you got in step 1.

 Usage
 =====